-> In 2020/21, the provision pivoted online and was delivered over a longer period via Microsoft Teams, Zoom and Moodle, the platforms used as a student at UofG.
+In 2021/22, the provision pivoted to hybrid format and was delivered over a week both on campus and online - via Microsoft Teams, Zoom and Moodle; the platforms used as a student at UofG.

-> Local Student Orientation 2022 is both online and on campus and will take place Monday 5 – Friday 9 September
+Local Student Orientation 2023 is hybrid again and will take place Monday 4th – Friday 8th September

-> Why take part?
+Why take part?

 This is a great opportunity particularly for new local students who are not moving into University Halls, or new students who don’t know many others starting at UofG, to meet people and get an early introduction to the University and student life, to get yourself up for a great start to the year, already familiar with some aspects of the online learning environment.